 Sadly, however, in 2017, both BOWYANG and Soul Funkin' What! disbanded.
 My friends moved to different parts of the country or refocused their music priorities.
-And so did I, releasing a self-recorded acoustic EP, Red to Fade, featuring my increasingly popular, 'Boy from Appalachia'.
+And so did I, releasing a self-recorded acoustic EP, Red to Fade, featuring the increasingly popular, 'Boy from Appalachia'.

 'The Boss' came to Aotearoa New Zealand this year and I was really inspired by Bruce Springsteen's live performance and the amazing connection he made with his audiences.

-Local covers band Soul Funkin' What! had a penchant for complex musical arrangements, such as Steely Dan's work and I was rapt to be asked to join them as lead guitar and back-up vocals.
+Local covers band Soul Funkin' What! had a penchant for complex musical arrangements, such as Steely Dan's work and I was rapt to be asked to join them as lead guitar and back-up vocalist.

 I also released a 30 second teaser on facebook at the start of 2016 which rapidly got over 150 thousand views - so that helped my online presence to grow.